Funny Facts About Florida

 Mullet Toss is an annual event in Florida

-Each year, hordes of Floridians gather at the Alabama state line.
+Another interesting fact about Florida is that each year, hordes of Floridians gather at the Alabama state line.
 They toss dead fish over the border in a traditional event called the annual Mullet Toss.

-Florida interesting facts #10
+Interesting Florida facts #10

 Other bizarre and random facts about Florida